OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM02_ImproperOutputHandling.md

 The following conditions can increase the impact of this vulnerability:
 - The application grants the LLM privileges beyond what is intended for end users, enabling escalation of privileges or remote code execution.
 - The application is vulnerable to indirect prompt injection attacks, which could allow an attacker to gain privileged access to a target user's environment.
-- 3rd party plugins do not adequately validate inputs.
+- 3rd party extensions do not adequately validate inputs.
 - Lack of proper output encoding for different contexts (e.g., HTML, JavaScript, SQL)
 - Insufficient monitoring and logging of LLM outputs
 - Absence of rate limiting or anomaly detection for LLM usage